jasperpato/CITS3200/README.md

 Based on manual tagging tests, our recommendation is to use the default option of TFIDF for calculating similarity scores between posts.

+** Insert info about Use here.
+It requires downloading the pretrained model from somewhere and placing in correct directory **

 The intended usage is to call similar() from similarity.py from an outer program.
 The signature is: similar(filename,subject,payload,algos=[Tfidf],N=3,use_spellcheck=False,W=0.1):